What Can You Do if You Were Denied for Workers’ Comp in Massachusetts?

 An attorney can be an invaluable resource, whether you are at the beginning of your workers’ compensation case or the end. an attorney can help you gather all necessary information and evidence of your injuries for your initial application for workers’ compensation.
 This includes medical bills, information about your income, and proof that you missed work or cannot return to work.

 If you were denied, an attorney could help you with the appeal.
 As mentioned above, appeals involve court-like proceedings and advocating for your compensation.
 Attorneys can help you make the best arguments in support of your case.
 The average person may not be equipped to handle their workers’ compensation case on their own.
 Call our Malden workers’ compensation appeals attorney for help today.

 Call Our Massachusetts Workers’ Compensation Attorneys to Discuss Your Appeal

 If you filed for workers’ compensation and were subsequently denied, you can appeal your case and hopefully get a better result.
-Contact our Massachusetts workers’ compensation appeals lawyers at the Law Office of John J. Sheehan by calling (617) 925-6407.
+Contact our Massachusetts workers’ compensation appeals lawyers and Boston roofing accident lawyer at the Law Office of John J. Sheehan by calling (617) 925-6407.